strata-mvc/strata/docs/models_queries.md

 ## Internal Query class

 While the previous example is perfectly functional, we offer a way to improve on it.
-Model entities in Strata generate `Query` objects that will hold configuration data that can be chained and manipulated before triggering the query.
-Up to the moment when `fetch()` is called, you can manipulate the query parameters.
+Model entities in Strata generate `Query` adapters that hold configuration data and can be chained or manipulated before triggering the query lookup.

+Up to the moment when `fetch()` is called, you can manipulate the query parameters at no cost.

 It offers some of the advantages of a full-fledged ORM without bastardizing Wordpress's `WP_Query`.